Bachelor’s of Science in Medical Laboratory Sciences

 The mission of the Medical Laboratory Sciences Program is to prepare students to become competent and professional medical laboratory science practitioners.
-Graduates will have mastered entry-level competencies upon graduation that will ensure successful passing scores on national certification exams and fill the need of competent laboratory staff in the local area.
-The program is nationally accredited by NAACLS( National Accrediting Agency for Clinical Laboratory Sciences) and is licensed by the Florida Department of Health Board of Clinical Laboratory Personnel as a training program.
+Graduates will have mastered entry-level competencies upon graduation that will ensure successful passing scores on national certification exams and fill the need for competent laboratory staff in the local area.
+The program is nationally accredited by the NAACLS (National Accrediting Agency for Clinical Laboratory Sciences) and is licensed by the Florida Department of Health Board of Clinical Laboratory Personnel as a training program.

 The MLS program offers courses, laboratory sessions and clinical training in five diagnostic areas: clinical chemistry, hematology, immunohematology, clinical microbiology and immunology.
 Upon graduation, students qualify for national certification and state licensure.
 MLS graduates have opportunities to work in some of the highest caliber hospitals, research facilities and diagnostic centers in the country.
 Program curriculum gives students a thorough background in the physical and biological sciences, theory and technical skills to perform high complexity laboratory testing and knowledge essential to assume leadership roles in management and education.